It wasn’t long into their marriage until Twilight realized that something was… off about his wife.

 “Eh?
 That’s not why…” Yor started, before glancing at her arm.
 “Er, it’s because I slept in somewhat of an awkward position last night.
 But it’s not that big of a deal—I didn’t even think it was noticeable.
 Don’t blame yourself, Anya.”

 “I hope your arm gets better soon,” Loid spoke up.
 “It seems to be hindering your movement.”
 After a pause, Twilight decided to give it a try.
 “Maybe I should take a look?” he offered.

 Yor instantly refused.
 “Oh, it’s really no trouble!
 I’ll be fine, I promise.
 Thank you for your concern though!”

 As I thought.
 Twilight closed his eyes in consideration.
 She’s definitely hiding something.
 Feigning casualness, he slipped his hand into his pocket, fingers wrapping around the bug he had just in case it came to this.
 Then, he walked over to their coat rack under the guise of getting Anya’s jacket ready for ease of access when they left the house.
 His hand brushed Yor’s coat, slipping the bug on and activating it.
 Sorry, Yor, but I have to be sure.

 He already had a theory, what with Yor’s incredible combat skills and the events from last night.
 Loid sincerely hoped he was wrong and it was all a misunderstanding.
-After all, if Yor really was a hired killer like he suspected, that meant someone could order her to go after Twilight at some point, and he wouldn’t stand a chance in a fight against her.
+After all, if Yor really was a hired killer like he suspected, that meant someone could order her to go after Twilight at some point—and for once, he actually didn't know if he could win.